Pembrolizumab (Keytruda)

 Endometrial cancer that is not MSI-H or dMMR

 In a clinical trial, 697 patients with metastatic endometrial carcinoma whose cancer was not microsatellite instability-high (MSI-H) or mismatch repair-deficient (dMMR) who had received treatment (including platinum-based chemotherapy), and it did not work or stopped working, were treated with Keytruda plus lenvatinib (Lenvima) or chemotherapy (doxorubicin or paclitaxel) alone.
-At a median follow-up of 11 months:
+At a median follow-up of 12 and 11 months:

 Results for treatment with Keytruda with lenvatinib vs. chemotherapy alone (diagram)